-There are polymer like ABS, PA (Nylon), or PC that can be both CNC machined and 3D printed, so it is a common question when to use polymer CNC machining and when to use 3D printing.
+There are polymers like ABS, PA (Nylon), or PC that can be both CNC machined and 3D printed, so it is a common question when to use polymer CNC machining and when to use 3D printing.
 This article will walk you through the main differences between machining and printing polymers and suggests several questions you need to ask yourself to choose the right option.

 Two approaches: subtractive and additive manufacturing

-While the end results might be similar, CNC machining and 3D printing operate in the ways opposite to each other.
+While the end results might be similar, CNC machining and 3D printing operate in ways opposite to each other.

 CNC machining (subtractive process)

 CNC machining is a subtractive manufacturing process that begins with a solid block of plastic material, cut or shaped into the desired product by removing excess material using a variety of sharp rotating tools or cutters.

 3D printing (additive process)